 I = Moment of Inertia in cm4.
 Applicable to pipework size (See Page 113)

 L = Length of offset in metres (shortest length)

-You will also need to ass to this result the force is encountered via frictional resistance of pipework bracketry on the pipework.
+You will also need to add to this result the forces encountered via frictional resistance of pipework bracketry on the pipework.